“Then the Lord God formed a man from the dust of the ground and breathed into his nostrils the breath of life, and the man became a living being.”

 The Fall of Man

 It happened that the serpent, which was cleverer than any wild animal God created, approached Eve and asked her if God had said they should not eat any tree in the garden.
 She replied by telling the serpent that God had instructed them not to eat from the tree of good and evil.
 However, the serpent convinced Eve that if she ate from the tree, her eyes would open, and she would be just like God.
 Eve saw that the tree looked good, she wanted to have its fruit so she would become wise.
 She ate the fruit, gave it to her husband and their eyes were opened.
-They discovered they were naked, and to cover their nakedness, they sew fig leaves and made themselves aprons.
+They discovered they were naked, so they sewed fig leaves to cover themselves.

 When God came to visit them as usual, they hid from him because they were ashamed of themselves.
 God was so angry that He cursed Adam, Eve and the serpent.
 He also banished them from the garden.